chanmix51/Pomm/README.rst

 .. image:: https://poser.pugx.org/pomm/pomm/license.svg
    :target: https://packagist.org/packages/pomm/pomm

+Note
+****

-This branch is in relase candidate.
-It will be noted stable soon.
-Please report any bugs.
-This is the last version of Pomm 1.x, the stable `Pomm 2.0 <https://github.com/pomm-project>`_ is the new generation of Pomm Model Manager.
+This is the 1,x version of Pomm.
+This package is not maintained anymore, the stable `Pomm 2.0 <https://github.com/pomm-project>`_ is the new generation of Pomm Model Manager.

 What is Pomm ?
 **************